-Jean A. Grace is the director of the new William S. Dietrich II Institute for Writing Excellence.
+Jean A. Grace is the director of the new William S. Dietrich II Institute for Writing Excellence and the assistant chair of the English Department.

 She was the founding director of the University of Pittsburgh’s Public and Professional Writing program, and she led the program for 16 years, through its start as a certificate program and to its development into a successful major.
 She has taught PPW courses like Writing for the Public, Integrating Writing and Design, Written Professional Communication, and Advanced Research and Documentary Writing.